saltyorg/docs/docs/reference/guides/cloudtocloud.md

 In the basic case, you need to:

-1. create remote[s] for Cloud B [this might be just one, or base + encrypted, or base + encrypted + chunker, depending on what *you* want to do.]
+1. create remote[s] for Cloud B
+   [this might be just one, or base + encrypted, or base + encrypted + chunker, depending on what *you* want to do.]
-2. create mount service for that last remote in the chain. [this mounts it in the file system]
+2. create mount service for that last remote in the chain.
+   [this mounts it in the file system]
-3. add that mount point to the mergerfs [this makes the files appear in `/mnt/unionfs` where the apps are looking]
+3. add that mount point to the mergerfs
+   [this makes the files appear in `/mnt/unionfs` where the apps are looking]

 Steps 1-3 are covered [here](chazguides/teamdrive.md).

 _Optionally_, if you want to upload to Cloud B:

-4. point cloudplow at remote from step 1 instead of the original.
+1. point cloudplow at remote you created in step 1 above instead of the original.
+   Cloudplow uplaods diretly to rcone remotes; it does nothing with the mounts you set up above.

 There are Cloudplow config examples [here](../cloudplow/md).

 _Optionally_, if you want to abandon Cloud A:

 5. copy all or some of your data from Cloud A to Cloud B.
+   YOu can do this all at once, or over time at your leisure, provided of course you keep Cloud A active.

+## Scenarios

 === "Add Cloud B but keep uploading to Cloud A"